Fin Macleod, now head of security on a

 keeps you guessing as the pages fly by.
 Highland News (read

-article) "...brilliant!
+the full article) "...brilliant!

 One of the best books (crime et al.) I've read in